As far as women are concerned the Age of Reason in the eighteenth century was certainly inappropriately named.

 She lost her father first in 1782 and then her husband in 1795.
 “The poverty does not terrify me,” she confided to an intimate friend, “but the loneliness kills me.”

-When Angelica Kauffmann died in 1807, her funeral was organised by none other than the sculptor Antonio Canova, whose achievements and works were admired alongside Renaissance master Michaelangelo for the skill and beauty of their execution.
+When Angelica Kauffmann died in 1807, her funeral was organised by sculptor Antonio Canova, whose achievements and works were admired alongside Renaissance master Michaelangelo for the skill and beauty of their execution.

 It was attended by the entire Academy of St Luke, to which she belonged, as well as ecclesiastics and virtuosi all of whom witnessed her being laid in her tomb in San Andrea delle Fratte.